maxozo/PLF/README.md

 ## Quick start

-(see tess PLF instructions txt file also)
+(see PLF instructions txt file also)

 ### Installation (Windows)